AndreaAlberti07/Amazon-books-reviews-ML/documents/workplan.md

 - **Data Transformation**:

   - `review/score`: Assign 1 to score (4, 5), 0 to score (1, 2).
   - `review/text`: Create the BoW for the text.
-Fit a MNBC and count the number of positive and negative words.
+Fit a MNBC and count the number of positive words.
 Graphical Plot.
   - `review/helpfulness`: $helpfulness = \frac{x}{y} \sqrt(y)$

     ***

 3. **_Hypothesis_**: Reviews with higher average book ratings have higher helpfulness ratings.

-   - **Metric**: Correlation between average book ratings and helpfulness ratings.
+   - **Metric**: Correlation between book ratings and helpfulness ratings.

-   - **Model**: Linear Regression

-   - **Description**:

-     - Use the average book rating as the predictor variable and the helpfulness rating as the target variable.
-     - Train a linear regression model to predict helpfulness ratings based on average book ratings.

 - **Missing Values**: